 - Donating to schools and nurseries for craft projects and storage

 - As drinks chillers, or a coolbox to defrost larger items, such as your Christmas turkey

 - Filling with sand or water to entertain children – or pets!

-The entire orders are sent in polystyrene boxes, which offer the appropriate level of protection and insulation during transit, and allow us to use less dry ice to pack each order than would otherwise be required.
+The entire orders are sent in boxes which offer the appropriate level of protection and insulation during transit, and allow us to use less dry ice to pack each order than would otherwise be required.